 - Counseling Services — Interns will provide short-term, strengths-based counseling that is supportive as well as goal-oriented to address both the emotional and practical challenges that arise from cancer.

-- Case Management Services — Student interns will engage in our unique case management model to provide essential cancer-focused guidance, information and resources to help clients better cope with cancer.
+- Resource Navigation Services — Student interns will engage in our unique resource navigation model to provide essential cancer-focused guidance, information and resources to help clients better cope with cancer.

 - Support Groups — Interns will have the opportunity to co-facilitate support groups via video-conferencing, over the telephone, in-person and online using a password-protected message board format.